MiChaelinzo/cnb-exchange-rate-vi/PRD.md

   - Warning for error states
   - Bank for CNB branding
   - CaretUp/CaretDown for sortable columns
-  - ArrowsLeftRight for currency swap functionality
+  - ArrowsLeftRight for currency swap functionality and multi-converter
   - Equals for conversion result indicator and neutral change
   - TrendUp/TrendDown for chart trend indicators and comparison changes
   - ChartLine for line chart selector and current rates tab
   - ChartBar for bar chart selector
   - ChartLineUp for area chart selector
+  - ChartPieSlice for analytics tab
   - DownloadSimple for export functionality
   - FileCsv for CSV format option
   - FileJs for JSON format option